 Cashapp and Robinhood are both game changers in their own ways.
-They both now give Cash back.
-But which one is better and when can they be of most value to the user?
+They both give Cash back.
+But which one is better and when can they be of most value to you?
 They may be awesome platforms to build wealth.
 Given the sad state of most people’s finances, our country truly needs free and easy platforms to build wealth.
 But these platforms come with their share of challenges and do they truly set up the consumer for success?
 Over 100 million Americans have almost no investments.
 This is scary and sad for our collective future!
 Can these platforms help?

 - How can Robinhood or CashApp help build wealth?

 - What are some of the dangers and drawbacks?

 - Robinhood is more of an investing platform, whereas CashApp is what we call a “Swiss army knife” of moving and managing money that comes with some clever perks.

 In early 2021, Robinhood was notably in the news when a bunch of retail traders on Reddit (Wall Street Bets) stuck it to a large hedge fund over shorting GameStop stock.
 The irony is that Robinhood was forced to police the situation and became the “Sherriff of Nottingham”.